 Nancy Damrah, OTD, OTR/L

 Dr. Nancy Damrah is an assistant professor at the School of Occupational Therapy at Arkansas Colleges of Health Education (ACHE).
-Her research and scholarly pursuits focus on knowledge translation and implementation science in healthcare, interdisciplinary science of team science, social and occupational justice, neurorehabilitation, and hand /upper extremity injuries.
-Dr. Damrah established an educational guide that is embedded in the curriculum of the ACHE School of Occupational Therapy: “Building Cultural Bridges Guide: Inclusion, Diversity, and Equity in Academic Learning-Occupational Therapy (IDEAL-OT).”
-This is a strategic plan to assure that all OT students implement cultural humility in occupational therapy practice through promoting cultural awareness, attitude, knowledge, and skills in authentic and experiential learning.
-During her clinical practice, she has specialized in neurorehabilitation and hand/upper extremity rehabilitation.
+She practiced occupational therapy in neurorehabilitation settings.
+Her research and scholarly pursuits focus on person-centered care in knowledge translation and implementation science, cross-disciplinary team science, and social and occupational justice.
+Dr. Damrah created an educational program that is embedded in the curriculum of the School of Occupational Therapy at ACHE, “Building Cultural Bridges Guide: Inclusion, Diversity, and Equity in Academic Learning-Occupational Therapy (IDEAL-OT)" to promote students' personal and professional growth to serve individuals in healthcare from various backgrounds, cultures, and communities.

 Education

-- Doctor of Occupational Therapy degree (OTD), College of Health and Rehabilitation Sciences: Sargent College, Boston university.
+• Doctor of Occupational Therapy (OTD), College of Health and Rehabilitation Sciences: Sargent College, Boston university.
 Boston, MA

-- Bachelor of Science degree in Occupational Therapy, College of Rehabilitation Sciences, University of Jordan.
+• Bachelor of Science in Occupational Therapy, College of Rehabilitation Sciences, University of Jordan.
 Amman, Jordan

 Accomplishments